Chicago-style hot dog

-A Chicago-style hot dog, Chicago Dog, or Chicago Red Hot is an all-beef frankfurter on a poppy seed bun, originating from the city of Chicago, Illinois.
+A Chicago-style hot dog, Chicago dog, or Chicago red hot is a hot dog comprising an all-beef frankfurter on a poppy seed bun, originating in Chicago, Illinois.
 The hot dog is topped with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers (a variety of Capsicum annuum), and a dash of celery salt.

 The complete assembly of a Chicago hot dog is said to be "dragged through the garden" due to the many toppings.
-The method for cooking the hot dog itself varies depending on the vendor's preference.
-Most often they are steamed, water-simmered, or less often grilled over charcoal (in which case they are referred to as "char-dogs").
+The method for cooking the hot dog varies depending on the vendor's preference.
+Most often they are steamed or water-simmered, or less often grilled over charcoal (in which case they are referred to as "char-dogs").

-The canonical recipe does not include ketchup, and there is a widely shared, strong opinion among many Chicagoans and aficionados that ketchup is unacceptable.
+The canonical recipe does not include ketchup, and there is a widely shared opinion among many Chicagoans and aficionados that ketchup is unacceptable.
 A number of Chicago hot dog vendors do not offer ketchup as a condiment.

 History

 The hot dog arrived in Chicago through Frankfurt from Vienna.
 Pork sausages have been known in Frankfurt since the 13th century.
-Sometime in the 19th century a butcher in Vienna added beef to the sausage mixture.
+In the 19th century, a butcher in Vienna added beef to the sausage mixture.
 He called this a "wiener-frankfurter".
-Eventually reaching Chicago, Franks served in buns became popular at fairs and baseball games.
-Reportedly the pork-free and kosher-style all beef frank was originated by Fluky's in 1929.
+Eventually reaching Chicago, franks served in buns became popular at fairs and baseball games.
+Reportedly the pork-free and kosher-style all-beef frank was originated by Fluky's in 1929.
 During the Great Depression they were sold for a nickel out of carts along Maxwell Street.
 Two Austrian Hungarian immigrants sold their Vienna Beef franks at the 1893 World's Columbian Exposition in Chicago.
 Vienna Beef became a major producer of hot dogs and by the early 2000s was one of the major suppliers for hot dog carts.

+The celery salt is a result of the existence of many local celery farms, Lakeview, Illinois being a celery farming area up until the 1920s.